 No, no, I’m worse than you.
 Seriously.
 No, I am!

 Don’t use a French Press or Jar

 If you’re here I’m going to assume you have decided against using a French Press for this task – good call.
 If not, don’t fall for this common trap.
-The the brewing process will work fine in just about any container so long as you put it in the refrigerator.
+The brewing process will work fine in just about any container so long as you put it in the refrigerator.
 The issue is the filtering process, the models I’ve listed have paper and wool filters that remove sediment and protect the cold brew’s trademark taste.

-If you’re mind is already made up on using the cheapest option, then I’d at least spend the $15 on a Coffee Sock which is a cloth filter that will still give you the trademark cold brew taste.
+If your mind is already made up on using the cheapest option, then I’d at least spend the $15 on a Coffee Sock which is a cloth filter that will still give you the trademark cold brew taste.

 A quick note about the choices